kshaffer/theory3/assessments.md

 ## Live performance (from sight or improvized)

-This course contains the following three live-performance objectives:
+This course contains the following two live-performance objectives:

 - Sight-read a melody of moderate complexity in a contemporary pop/rock style, at an instrument or voice of choice.
-- Sight-read a melody that follows the formal conventions of classical/*galant* themes, sung with solfege.
 - Improvize a melody that follows the formal conventions of classical/*galant* themes, at an instrument or voice of choice.

 These will be assessed via individual in-person exams that will take the place of a Tuesday/Thursday section.
-They will be graded according to a 3-point rubric (see below), and will count towards the Aural Skills 3 grade.
-Two exam slots will be reserved for the pop/rock objective, and three exam slots will be reserved for the two classical/*galant* objectives.
+They will be graded according to the rubrics below, and will count towards the Aural Skills 3 grade.
+Two exam slots will be reserved for the pop/rock objective, and two exam slots will be reserved for the two classical/*galant* objective.
 Students may attempt each objective once or twice.
 (Additional attempts will only be provided at the discretion of the Tuesday/Thursday section instructor.)
 Only the best score for each objective will count toward the final grade.

 Grades for each sight-reading exam will be assigned as follows: